 JOURNAL ARTICLES AND BOOK CHAPTERS

-- Time, Prediction, and the Future in Retrospective Divination: A Case from Zambia.
+- Forthcoming July 2018.
+Time, Prediction and the Future in Retrospective Divination:

 - Objects and Objectivity in Divination.
 Material Religion: The Journal of Objects, Art and Belief 12 (4) (2016): 507–509.